gee842/brawlhalla-linux-multikeyboard/README.md

 # brawlhalla-linux-multikeyboard
-Binding a second keyboard to a virtual controller for brawlhalla.
-Seems to have undetectable latency, I feel no difference in input (high diamond rank)
+Binding a second (or more) keyboards to a virtual controller for brawlhalla.
+Seems to have undetectable latency

+I also spent 30 min in training and experimental comparing a native vs emulated input, I feel no difference in input (diamond rank)

 ### Source
 Taken and modified from here: